-Sidonie of Saxony was born on 8 March 1518 as the daughter of Henry IV of Saxony and his wife, Catherine of Mecklenburg.
-Sidony was their third daughter, and she had a total of five siblings.
+Sidonie of Saxony was born on 8 March 1518 as the daughter of Henry IV, Duke of Saxony and his wife, Catherine of Mecklenburg.
+Sidonie was their third daughter, and she had a total of five siblings.

-On 17 May 1545, Sidonie married Duke Eric II of Brunswick-Lüneburg, who was ten years younger than she was.
+On 17 May 1545, Sidonie married Eric II, Duke of Brunswick-Lüneburg, who was ten years younger than she was.
 The wedding was held in Hannoversch Münden, apparently without much pomp.
-He had broken off his previous engagement to Agnes of Hesse in order to marry Sidony.
+He had broken off his previous engagement to Agnes of Hesse in order to marry Sidonie.
 Agnes went on to marry Sidonie’s brother Maurice, and she became the mother of Anna of Saxony.

 The marriage of Sidonie and Eric started off well enough, but as he succeeded his father as Duke in 1547, the problems began.
 Eric reconverted to the Catholic faith, while Sidonie held on to her Lutheran faith.
 The added problem of their childlessness caused friction between them.
 In 1555, rumours began to circulate that Eric wanted to poison Sidonie.
 He also took a mistress whom he housed at Calenberg Castle and had two children with.
 Sidonie was denied access to Calenberg Castle after she threatened to cut off “the whore’s nose and poke out an eye.”